No Whey! Milk Protein Content Doesn't Change...Or Does It?

 Using micropipettes to measure accurately, make a set of known protein concentration solutions for creating the standard curve.

-- Consult the Bio-Rad kit instructions, or your lab's protocol for a recommended range of concentrations for the solutions.
+- Consult your lab's protocol for a recommended range of concentrations for the solutions.
 Use no less than five concentrations to create your standard curve.